jsmith982004/trial/README.md

 Allowed use cases:

-1. generate fallback products for categories with very low real data
+1. generate category-wise top-product suggestions
 2. suggest normalized product forms for noisy retailer names
-3. suggest additional candidate products for categories with insufficient top items
+3. suggest additional candidate products that are important but underrepresented in nearby DB data

 Not allowed as primary source: